A viva voce (oral examination) is compulsory for PhD and Professional Doctorate degrees

-The viva voce provides you with an opportunity to defend your thesis and it assists the examiners in deciding whether or not you have met the requirements for the PhD degree.
+The viva voce provides you with an opportunity to defend your thesis and it assists the examiners in deciding whether or not you have met the requirements for your degree.
+The viva voce is compulsory for PhD and Professional Doctorate degrees and may be required for a Master's by Research degree.

 The Examination Committee will examine:

-Once the viva voce is competed you will be invited by the chairperson to withdraw from the room so that the examiners can deliberate.
-The Examiners will complete a joint report which will include a recommendation to:
+Once the viva voce is competed you will be invited by the Chair to withdraw from the room so that the examiners can deliberate.
+The Examiners will complete a joint report that will include a recommendation to:

 (a) Award the Doctoral degree - no corrections required